Child Fatality Review Team

 Child Fatality Review:

-A child’s death is a tragic event that should push communities to identify risk and preventable causes of illness or injury.
-Child fatality review prioritizes prevention and promotes recommendations and actions to prevent future child deaths.
-Sixteen local teams have been formed across New York State (NYS).
+A child's death is a tragic event.
+Child fatality review helps to 1.
+Identify risk and preventable causes of illness or injury 2.
+Prioritize prevention and 3.
+Promote recommendations and actions to prevent future child deaths.

 The Nassau County Child Fatality Review Team: